Rabbani calls Musharraf a murderer

-Chairman Senate Raza Rabbani has called former president General (r) Pervez Musharraf ‘a murderer’.
+JAMSHORO - Senate Chairman Raza Rabbani has called former president General (retd) Pervez Musharraf a murderer.

-Talking with media on Saturday, Rabbani said that if Musharraf was brave enough, he should return to Pakistan and face cases against him.
+Rabbani, while talking to newsmen here on Saturday, said if Musharraf is brave he should return to Pakistan and face cases against him.
 The Senate chairman stressed that Musharraf was sitting in London and Dubai enjoying life.

 According to Rabbani, Benazir Bhutto had written about Musharraf in different letters.

-Earlier this week, Musharraf accused Pakistan People’s Party (PPP) co-chairman and former president Asif Ali Zardari of the murder of Benazir Bhutto.
+Earlier this week, Musharraf blamed Pakistan Peoples Party (PPP) chairman and former president Asif Ali Zardari for the murder of Benazir Bhutto and her brother Murtaza Bhutto.

 Responding to the accusations, Zardari said Musharraf should return to Pakistan and face cases against him if he is brave.